-The MBE is a 200-question multiple-choice examination that is administered in two three-hour sessions.
+The MBE is a 200-question multiple-choice examination administered in two three-hour sessions.
 It is administered by user jurisdictions as part of the bar examination administered twice per year.
 Areas of law covered on the MBE include the following: Civil Procedure, Constitutional Law, Contracts, Criminal Law and Procedure, Evidence, Real Property, and Torts.

 The MBE is only one of a number of measures that a jurisdiction’s board of bar examiners may use in determining minimal competence to practice law.
 Each jurisdiction determines its own policy with regard to the relative weight given to the MBE score and other scores.
 The MBE is a component of the Uniform Bar Examination (UBE), and jurisdictions that administer the UBE weight the MBE component at 50%.